PetrCala/Diploma-Thesis/README.md

   - `source/` -> Put your `.xlsx` or `.xlsm` source data file here.
 In the distributed folder, there is a placeholder file called `data_set_master_thesis_cala.xlsm`.
   - `temp/` - > This folder will automatically get created upon script run.
 Here will be the `.csv` files created from the sheets of your data set.
 This allows reproducibility and consistency within the script.
 * `pckg/` -> Folder with external packages that are not available online anymore, such as `LowRankQP`.
+* `resources/` -> Folder with various resources.
+  - `user_parameters_model.yaml` -> Customizable parameters.
+This file should be copied into the project roote, renamed to `user_parameters.yaml`, and modified to fit the user preferences.
+Any modifications can be done by opening the file using any text editor, such as `Notepad`.
+Alternatively, you may want to edit this file using fancier text editors, such as [Sublime Text](https://www.sublimetext.com/docs/vintage.html), or [VIM](https://www.vim.org/).
 * `results/` -> Folder with all results.
 A `.zip` file with all results will be automatically created here.
   - `graphic/` -> All graphic results will be automatically stored here.
   - `numeric/` -> All numeric results will be automatically stored here as `.csv` files.